Psaki claims 'no one' is entering US without being vetted

 Psaki’s comments follow concerns by some politicians who worry the vetting process was hastened during the massive U.S. evacuation effort out of Kabul, which ended Monday.

-Rep. Tom Tiffany, R-Wis., discussed his recent trip to Fort McCoy, an Army installation in central Wisconsin, in a Fox News appearance Monday, where he sounded the alarm over insufficient security on the Wisconsin military base that currently houses more than 2,000 Afghan refugees.
+Rep. Tom Tiffany, R-Wis., discussed his recent trip to Fort McCoy, an Army installation in central Wisconsin, in a Fox News appearance Monday, where he sounded the alarm over insufficient security on the Wisconsin military base that currently houses thousands of Afghan refugees.

 Tiffany said he was stunned to find that none of the refugees he encountered entered the country on a Special Immigration Visa (SIV), which requires a thorough vetting process that can take up to two years.